agentbryce2025/emulator/FIX_INSTRUCTIONS.md

    AttributeError: 'FridaManager' object has no attribute 'load_script'
    ```

+5. QEMU window not appearing on Windows (due to incompatible display and acceleration settings)

 These errors occur because of mismatches between the method names and expected properties in different parts of the code.

 ## How to Fix